Thermoelectric generator: Performance gains

 Under ambient conditions, with thermally coupled systems, efficiencies of 3.05% were reported.
 Higher gains have been noted under optimized conditions.
 One research group placed a PV-TEG system in an evacuated chamber to prevent convection on the top (hot) surface of the PV array, and to allow them to more carefully control the temperature gradient across the TEGs.
 They reported an efficiency increase of the TEGs from previously reported values of 0.5% up to 4.4%.
 Another method for regulating the temperature gradient across TEGs is the use of phase-change materials (PCMs).
 These materials can help maintain a constant cold-side temperature over the entire panel area and avoid hot spots that may reduce PV efficiency.
 They also maintain the cold-side of the TEGs at a fixed temperature, and can help smooth out power generation and thus efficiency.
 Organic-metal hybrid PCMs use nontoxic materials like coconut oil or beeswax coupled with metallic nanoparticles to facilitate thermal conduction into the material for efficient heat transfer.

 Limitations

 All of the practical limitations to implementation discussed above apply to these PV-TEG systems.
 Until TEGs can produce higher than single-digit efficiencies under typical temperature gradients in ambient conditions, they will remain on the fringe of commercial development.
 The added cost of including TEG arrays on solar panels cannot be justified for the marginal efficiency gains seen with current materials and architectures.

 STEG

-The Institute of Optics hs announced a Solar Thermoelectric Generator (STEG) capable of efficiencies claimed to be up th 15%.
+The Institute of Optics has announced a Solar Thermoelectric Generator (STEG) capable of efficiencies claimed to be up to 15%.
 The techniques disclosed are: